CLIUtils/CLI11/README.md

 If an `App` (main or subcommand) has been parsed on the command line, `->parsed` will be true (or convert directly to bool).
 All `App`s have a `get_subcommands()` method, which returns a list of pointers to the subcommands passed on the command line.
 A `got_subcommand(App_or_name)` method is also provided that will check to see if an `App` pointer or a string name was collected on the command line.

-For many cases, however, using an app's callback may be easier.
-Every app executes a callback function after it parses; just use a lambda function (with capture to get parsed values) to `.callback`.
+For many cases, however, using an app's callback capabilities may be easier.
+Every app has a set of callbacks that can be executed at various stages of parsing; a `C++` lambda function (with capture to get parsed values) can be used as input to the callback definition function.
 If you throw `CLI::Success` or `CLI::RuntimeError(return_value)`, you can even exit the program through the callback.
-The main `App` has a callback slot, as well, but it is generally not as useful.
-You are allowed to throw `CLI::Success` in the callbacks.

 Multiple subcommands are allowed, to allow [`Click`][click] like series of commands (order is preserved).  🆕 The same subcommand can be triggered multiple times but all positional arguments will take precedence over the second and future calls of the subcommand.  `->count()` on the subcommand will return the number of times the subcommand was called.
 The subcommand callback will only be triggered once unless the `.immediate_callback()`  🆕 flag is set.
 In which case the callback executes on completion of the subcommand arguments but after the arguments for that subcommand have been parsed, and can be triggered multiple times.

 🆕 Subcommands may also have an empty name either by calling `add_subcommand` with an empty string for the name or with no arguments.